 Therefore, introducing a new technology is not enough.
 Ensuring the employees engage with it is equally important.
-Here, are a few tips that you may find useful when rolling out your next-gen LMS:
+The best LMS software is one that meets user requirement.
+Here, are few tips that you may find useful when rolling out your next-gen LMS:

 1. Design matters

 If the LMS is unpleasant to look at and use, you will have a hard time getting people to comply with training.
 Design should be modern, intuitive and clean – as simple as possible.
 Make sure that all of the following are in place before you launch:

 - Mobile-friendly interface: Responsive or other mobile-friendly design can make your employees eager to use new technology.
 With mobile, they can learn at their own pace, using free time that opens up during their commute or in between tasks.
 Since one-third of smartphone users prefer their mobile phones for surfing, you have the advantage of giving them the interface that they want most.
 The 2015 study by Pew Research Center shows that 30 percent of smartphone users take a class or access educational content from their phones.

 - Clean and easy-to-use design: LMS success also depends on its design.
 It should be intuitive and easy.
 Ideally, all the options should be in front of the eyes as soon as users log in.
 If they spend too much time searching for modules or have trouble accessing the lessons or tests, they are likely to get frustrated.
 This can result in disengagement with the course material, and they may skip the courses altogether.